bigbluebutton/bigbluebutton.github.io/_posts/2015-04-05-html5-overview.md

 ## Current stage
 ### Implemented:
-  * two way pyblic and private chat
+  * two way public and private chat
-  * viewing presentation with slides, cursor, anotations
+  * viewing presentation with slides, cursor, whiteboard annotations
   * audio using WebRTC (listen and speak)

 ### Not yet implemented (see more information about these features in the existing Flash client):